Multiplicity and transverse momentum dependence of charge-balance functions in pPb and PbPb collisions at LHC energies: Abstract

 \section{Abstract}

 { Measurements of the charge-dependent two-particle angular correlation function in proton-lead (\pPb) collisions at a nucleon-nucleon center-of-mass energy of $\sqrtsNN = 8.16\TeV$ and lead-lead (\PbPb) collisions at $\sqrtsNN = 5.02\TeV$ are reported.
-The \pPb and \PbPb datasets correspond to integrated luminosities of 186\nbinv and 0.607\nbinv, respectively, and were collected using the CMS detector at the CERN LHC.
+The \pPb and \PbPb data sets correspond to integrated luminosities of 186\nbinv and 0.607\nbinv, respectively, and were collected using the CMS detector at the CERN LHC.
 The charge-dependent correlations are characterized by balance functions of same- and opposite-sign particle pairs.
 The balance functions, which contain information about the creation time of charged particle pairs and the development of collectivity, are studied as functions of relative pseudorapidity ($\Delta \eta$) and relative azimuthal angle ($\Delta \phi$), for various multiplicity and transverse momentum (\pt) intervals.
 A multiplicity dependence of the balance function is observed in $\Delta \eta$ and $\Delta \phi$ for both systems.
 The width of the balance functions decreases towards high-multiplicity collisions in the momentum region $<$2\GeV, for \pPb and \PbPb results.
+Integrals of the balance functions are presented in both systems, and a mild dependence of the charge-balancing fractions on multiplicity is observed.
 No multiplicity dependence is observed at higher transverse momentum.
-The data are compared with \HYDJET, \HIJING and \AMPT generator predictions, none of which capture completely the multiplicity dependence seen in the data.
+The data are compared with \HYDJET, \HIJING, and \AMPT generator predictions, none of which capture completely the multiplicity dependence seen in the data.
+The comparison of results with different center-of-mass energies suggests that the balance functions become narrower at higher energies, which is consistent with the idea of delayed hadronization and the effect of radial flow. }